tianyuG/bitraede/README.md

 ## FAQs

 ### Why is Linux not currently supported?
 biträde was designed to streamline software deployment for DISIS computers.
 At DISIS, we have around 10 Macs, 10 PCs and one computer running Ubuntu.
-It simply isn’t practival to create a separate script for Linux at this stage.
+It simply isn’t practical to create a separate script for Linux at this stage.

 ### Why is biträde needed in the first place?
 Several considerations.
 Here’s three to start with: